 Beth Antler: "I've never yet had trouble handling a man, whatever his age" [Fatale]

-As two dimensional greedy and possessive bitch as she is supposed to be it's kind of unusual that parts of the novel in which she appears actually breathe with life and vitality.
-I think Fischer must have really liked writing about this girl.
+As a two-dimensional greedy and possessive bitch as she is supposed to be, it's unusual that parts of the novel in which she appears actually breathe with life and vitality.
+Fischer must have really liked writing about this girl.

 Blackouts: